 Step 4 – Take Power/Change the World

-Once our constitutional amendment is ratified by ¾ of the states, ask all candidates for office to sign a pledge to support campaign-finance reform (e.g., individual contribution limits, full transparency, free air time and shorter, publicly funded campaigns) and election reform (instant runoff voting that will help smaller parties win elections, ending our current two-party dictatorship; instant voter registration; more early voting and absentee ballot options, voting on Saturdays and Sundays, or for an entire week or on a day designated as a national holiday to make it more convenient for working people to vote; laws against gerrymandering; and replacing the Electoral College with direct election of the president).
+Once our constitutional amendment is ratified by ¾ of the states, ask all candidates for office to sign a pledge to support campaign-finance reform (e.g., individual contribution limits, full transparency, free air time and shorter, publicly funded campaigns) and election reform (instant runoff aka ranked choice voting that will help smaller parties win elections, ending our current two-party dictatorship; instant voter registration; more early voting and absentee ballot options, voting on Saturdays and Sundays, or for an entire week or on a day designated as a national holiday to make it more convenient for working people to vote; laws against gerrymandering; and replacing the Electoral College with direct election of the president).
 Defeat any who refuse.
-Once campaign finance and election reforms are in place, the playing field will be equal and candidates with corporate support will lose to candidates with grassroots support, who will then pass the laws we want—ecological protection, pro-peace, universal healthcare, a living wage and (your favorite issue here).
+Once campaign finance and election reforms are in place, the playing field will be level and candidates with corporate support will lose to candidates with grassroots support, who will then pass the laws we want—ecological protection, pro-peace, racial justice, universal healthcare, a living wage and (your favorite issue here).

 As democracy is restored and our pet issues become law, our political system will become more and more representative.
 And this will become a self-perpetuating cycle.
-For example, once we improve our schools (offering everyone a free college education, for example) and folks no longer live in poverty, the electorate will be more educated, with more time to concentrate on politics.
+For example, once we improve our schools (offering everyone free childcare and a free college education, for example) and folks no longer live in poverty, the electorate will be more educated, with more time to concentrate on politics.
 They will then better understand and vote their class interests, thus electing more left-wing candidates.
 Society will become more progressive until corporate-controlled parties like the Republicans will be seen as the extreme fringe group they are.
 Democrats will be considered the conservative party they mostly are.
 The Green party will be considered centrist and far-left parties will elect candidates and have their ideas seriously considered and sometimes adopted.

 Since the US is so powerful, these changes in America will affect the entire world.
 Not only will we finally be a true "beacon of democracy," but we will no longer support dictatorships and wage wars around the world to support corporate interests, to cite just two examples.